(Originally published 10/4/2012. Edited and revised 4/29/2022)

 The day of the concert arrived – I was so incredibly excited!
 I already had my outfit picked out for the concert.

-Mom-ster gave me a list of things I had to do before I could leave the yard that day.
-It was a long and exhaustive list; she knew there was no way I could get these things done before my friend and her mom left for the concert.
+Dad was working that day and Mom-ster gave me a list of things I had to do before I could leave the yard; it was a long and exhaustive list.
+She knew there was no way I could get these things done before my friend and her mom left for the concert.
 I diligently went about doing the list and crossing things off as I did them.

 The only thing Mom-ster had to say to me was, “oh well, maybe next time.”
 She disappeared into the house and got on the phone, most likely to call her sister and brag about how she crushed yet another one of my dreams.